Tour the Towns

 318-927-2264

-The 6,300-acre lake is eight and a half miles long and has 40 miles of shoreline.
-Fishing, swimming, birding, boating, and waterskiing are just some of the activities you can participate in here.
-The park has ten modern cabins and 86 improved campsites if you’d like to spend the night, and a nature center where you can learn to see more clearly and completely the beauty of the park.
+It’s all here at Lake Claiborne State Park, which compliments the 6,300-acre lake.
+The lake is eight and a half miles long and has 40 miles of shoreline.
+Fishing, swimming, birding, boating, and waterskiing are just some of the activities you can participate in.
+The park has 10 modern cabins and 86 improved campsites if you’d like to spend the night, and a nature center where you can learn to see more clearly and completely the beauty of the park.

 318-927-2976